Dealing with hubby's mortgage after death

-My husband died and left behind a house with a mortgage payment.
+My husband died and left behind a home with a mortgage payment.
 My name is not on the paperwork as a co-signer, but I do live in the house.
 This was on purpose.
 I was kept out of the mortgage so I wouldn't be held responsible if something happened to my husband.
-Now something's happened, and I'm not sure what I need to do to keep the house.
-I have not told the mortgage company of my husband's death, though I have been trying to keep paying the bill.
+Now something's happened, and I'm not sure what I can do to keep the house.
+I have not told the mortgage company of my husband's death, though I have been attempting to keep paying the bill.
 What should I do?
 Do you have any advice for paying a mortgage after the death of a loved one?

 I'm sorry to hear that your husband passed away.
 I'm doubly sorry that you're now stuck in a financial bind.
 You're not alone, unfortunately.
 Women tend to outlive men, yet many fail to plan for this eventuality.

 In the best of worlds, your husband would have had mortgage insurance or a life insurance policy that would allow you to pay off or pay down the home loan.
 From the tone of your question, I gather this is not the case.
-Because of the potential complexity of your remaining options, I want you to speak with an experienced real estate attorney to help you decide how to proceed.
-Here are some options to consider:
+Because of the potential complexity of your remaining options, I want you to meet with an experienced real estate attorney to help you determine how to proceed.
+Here are some options to weigh:

 - If your name is on the deed or if you are left the house in your husband's will, you may be eligible to assume the mortgage under the Garn-St. Germain Depository Institutions Act of 1982.
 This law limits a lender's ability to foreclose on an up-to-date mortgage when the owner of the property changes.
-It doesn't mean that the lender won't try or that the lender might not try to tack on a fee when it shouldn't.
+It doesn't mean that the lender won't try to add on a fee when it shouldn't.
 If you are a surviving joint tenant, or if the title was transferred by inheritance to a related owner-occupant, the Garn-St. Germain law bars the lender from enforcing the due-on-sale clause.
-Your attorney will help you sort out all these possibilities.
-This option would, of course, only work for you if you can afford to continue to make the mortgage loan payments.
+Your lawyer will help you sort out all these options.
+This possibility would, of course, only succeed for you if you can afford to continue to make the mortgage loan payments.